HectorRDB/dbgwas/README.md

 ## Downloading the precompiled binaries
 This is the easiest way to run the tool since it is already precompiled.

-Download the latest binary here (v0.5.3): see https://gitlab.com/leoisl/dbgwas
+Download the latest binary here (v0.5.3): https://www.dropbox.com/s/vkhyd2khlir0z8r/DBGWAS-0.5.3-Linux-precompiled.tar.gz?dl=1

 Previous versions: